HolmesLab/holmeslab/docs/Projects/PCX/pcx-irb.md

 ## IRB Structure
 There are 3 IRBs at Rutgers which make up the Psychiatric Connectomics IRB structure.

 The IRB which covers this project is a Reliance IRB, with the Reviewing/Single IRB located at Mass General Brigham, McLean Hospital.
 Rutgers University is a child site to the MGB IRB.
+This means, Rutgers IRB submissions are categorized as "Administrative Review", [instructions here for administrative review guidance](https://rutgers.box.com/s/8t0s45ppe61dj1tmeg6ipadi2uga47kv).

 **Structure Visual**
 ![Screenshot 2025-04-18 at 5.38.56 PM.png](Full PCX SOP 1bacf00eb936805babafe10e6aceeaf2/Screenshot_2025-04-18_at_5.38.56_PM.png)